Board of Directors

-Born on March 23, 1966, George Mattson is the permanent representative on Air France-KLM’s Board of Directors of Delta Air Lines Inc., a corporation formed under the laws of the State of Delaware having its registered office sis Delta Bld, Atlanta, GA USA 30354.
+Born June 14, 1961, Alain Bellemare is the permanent representative on Air France – KLM’s Board of Directors of Delta Air Lines, Inc.*, a corporation formed under the laws of the State of Delaware having its registered office at 1030 Delta Bld.
+Atlanta.
+GA USA 30354.

 Born November 9, 1957, François Robardet is a graduate of the École Nationale Supérieure des Arts et Métiers.

 Mr. Robardet began his career in 1983 as a consulting engineer on management information systems within Compagnie Générale d’Informatique.